Updated May 22, 2020

 Local Response Actions

-is thought to spread mainly from person-to-person.
-This spread can occur between people who are in close contact with one another (within about 6 feet), or through respiratory droplets produced when an infected person coughs or sneezes.
+The virus that causes COVID-19 is spreading very easily and sustainably between people.
+The virus is thought to spread mainly from person-to-person.
+This spread can occur between people who are in close contact with one another (within about 6 feet), or through respiratory droplets produced when an infected person coughs, sneezes, or talks.
 These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.

 It may also be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes, but this is not thought to be the main way the virus spreads.